evhub/coconut/HELP.md

 0 |> factorial |> print  # 1
 3 |> factorial |> print  # 6
 ```
 Before we delve into what exactly is happening here, let's give it a run and make sure the test cases check out.
 If we were really writing a Coconut program, we'd want to save and compile an actual file, but since we're just playing around, let's try copy-pasting into the interpreter.
-Here, you should get `1`, `6`, and then two `TypeError`s.
+Here, you should get two `TypeErrors`, then `1`, then `6`.

 Now that we've verified it works, let's take a look at what's going on.
 Since the imperative approach is a fundamentally non-functional method, Coconut can't help us improve this example very much.
 Even here, though, the use of Coconut's infix notation (where the function is put in-between its arguments, surrounded in backticks) in `` n `isinstance` int `` makes the code slightly cleaner and easier to read.